aws/karpenter-provider-aws/website/content/en/v0.27.3/concepts/deprovisioning.md

 When Karpenter detects one of these events will occur to your nodes, it automatically cordons, drains, and terminates the node(s) ahead of the interruption event to give the maximum amount of time for workload cleanup prior to compute disruption.
 This enables scenarios where the `terminationGracePeriod` for your workloads may be long or cleanup for your workloads is critical, and you want enough time to be able to gracefully clean-up your pods.

+For Spot interruptions, the provisioner will start a new instance as soon as it sees the Spot interruption warning.
+Spot interruptions have a __2 minute notice__ before Amazon EC2 reclaims the instance.
+Karpenter's average node startup time means that generally, this is sufficient time for the new node to become ready and to move the pods to the new node.
+Karpenter will respect the PDB while it drains the node.
+This means there is a chance that a node may not be fully drained by the time it is reclaimed.

 {{% alert title="Note" color="primary" %}}
 Karpenter publishes Kubernetes events to the node for all events listed above in addition to __Spot Rebalance Recommendations__.
 Karpenter does not currently support cordon, drain, and terminate logic for Spot Rebalance Recommendations.
 {{% /alert %}}